agafonoff2000/SimpleMap/README.md

 # SimpleMap

 This is fully workable sample project on C# for Visual Studio 2012 or above.
+You can download and run SimpleMap.exe.
+Or download and compile the source code.

 The problem, project solve: